 - EIP 1559: promises to make the asset deflationary by burning the fees paid on transactions;

 - The Merge: migration to Proof of Stake.
 It should reduce the ETH emission rate by 4 times.

-As a result of all these new changes, I strongly believe that it will have an effect on the enhancement of Ether and Ethereum in the short, medium and long term, as has been happening since the first initial implementations.
+As a result of all these new changes, I strongly believe that it will affect the enhancement of Ether and Ethereum in the short, medium, and long term, as has been happening since the first initial implementations.

 In July 2020 the Ethereum was worth $234 and currently, even with the current +50% drops in the last month, each ETH is costing $2,100, a total appreciation of almost 900% in 12 months.